 "Him the thunderer hurled From the empyrean headlong to the gulf Of the half-parched Eridanus, where weep Even now the sister trees their amber tears O'er Phaëthôn, untimely dead."
-"The Greek myths, like the myths of other nations of the world," says Professor Sayce, "are the forgotten and misinterpreted records of the beliefs of primitive man, and of his earliest attempts to explain the phenomena of nature."
-The legend of the Heliades Sir G. W. Cox2 regards as a solar myth which served a convenient purpose in accounting for 1 Prof. A. H. Sayce, in the "Contemporary Review," December, 1878, "The Phœnicians in Greece."
+"The Greek myths, like the myths of other nations of the world," says Professor Sayce, are the forgotten and misinterpreted records of the beliefs of primitive man, and his earliest attempts to explain the phenomena of nature."
+The legend of the Heliades Sir G. W. Cox2 regards as a solar myth which served a convenient purpose in account- 1 Prof. A. H. Sayce, in the "Contemporary Review," December, 1878, "The Phænicians in Greece."
 2 "The Mythology of the Aryan Nations," by Sir George W. Cox.
 New and revised edition.
 London, 1882, ii.
-285-286. some of the phenomena of the year. the sun destroyed the fruits and flowers which his genial warmth had called into life, it must be because some one who had not the skill and the strength of Hêlios was holding the reins of his chariot.
-Hence. in times of excessive heat or drought, the phrase ran that Phaëthôn, the mortal son of an undying father, was unable to guide the horses of Hêlios, while the thunderstorm, which ended the drought, dealt also the death-blow to Phaëthôn and plunged him into the sea.
-The tears of the Heliades, his sisters, answer to the downpouring rain which follows the discharge of the lightning."
-However this may be, the Heliades' legend, current among the ancient Greeks, is a perfectly correct account of the derivation of amber from the resin of trees.
+285-286, ing for some of the phenomena of the year.
+"If the sun destroyed the fruits and flowers which his genial warmth had called into life, it must be because some one who had not the skill and the strength of Helios was holding the reins of his chariot.
+Hence, in times of excessive heat or drought, the phrase ran that Phaëthôn, the mortal son of an undying father, was unable to guide the horses of Helios, while the thunderstorm, which ended the drought, dealt also the death-blow to Phaëthôn, and plunged him into the sea.
+The tears of the Heliades, his sisters, answer to the down-pouring rain which follows the discharge of the lightning."
+However this may be, the Heliades' legend, current among the ancient Greeks, is a correct account of the derivation of amber from the resin of trees.
 To make it scientifically accurate, it is only necessary to add that amber is the resin of an extinct pinus, called by Professor Göppert pinites succinifer, which flourished in the lower Tertiary Period.
-This resin has become fossilized in the earth, and is a substance which it is exceedingly difficult to imitate or falsify successfully.1 1 Amber is very light, having a specific gravity of 1.08 to 1.10.
-The diamond is pure carbon; amber is 81 per cent. carbon.
-Chemical analysis shows that in 100 grammes of amber there are: Carbon . • • • 81 Hydrogen. •, 7:30 Oxygen .
-6.75 And traces of clay, alumina, and silica, amounting to about 5 grammes.
+This resin has become fossilized: as a result of its long submergence in the ocean it has suffered "... a sea-change Into something rich and strange."
+From a trumpery bit of tree-gum it has been transmuted to a gem, just as the eyes of the drowned man in Ariel's song 1 are turned to pearls and his bones to coral. [&]quot;Full fathom five thy father lies:

+Of his bones are coral made;

 The popular idea of amber is founded solely on a knowledge of the yellow variety from the Baltic, which, it is generally believed, has supplied the markets of the world from time immemorial.
-Other sources have been little known, and the varieties they afford are seldom met But amber, "distilled by pines that with. were dead before the days of Adam," is widely distributed over the northern portion of the earth, and is found also in Roumania, on the Lower Danube, and in Sicily in stinted measure, but of colours proportionately rare.
-To the Sicilian variety I propose to devote particular attention on my own part, and to invite the same on that of my readers.
-I have already indicated its importance and related the manner of my making acquaintance with it.
+Other sources have been little known. and the varieties they afford are seldom met with.
+But amber, "distilled by pines that were dead before the days of Adam," is widely distributed over the northern portion of the earth, and is found also in Roumania, on the Lower Danube, and in Sicily in stinted measure, but of colours proportionately rare.

+To the Sicilian variety I propose to

+Those are pearls that were his eyes: